Junior Achievement of Greater Hampton Roads

 Caroline Myatt, Senior Development Manager

 Caroline was born and raised right here in Hampton Roads.
 After spending a few years in Louisville, KY working in the nonprofit sector, she decided it was time to come home and serve the community in which she grew up.
+Caroline has been with the JAGHR Team since early 2015.
 Caroline attended Bridgewater College where she received her degree in Communications.
 She is passionate about event planning and serving her community and loves that she can put both of her passions to work at Junior Achievement.

 Amanda Blake, Education Manager